nuxt-modules/prismic/docs/content/en/configuration.md

 - Type: `Boolean`
 - Default: `false`

-When using the [new routes resolver](#new-routes-resolver) this module is providing a crawler feature that will crawl your Prismic documents and extending Nuxt.js `generate.routes` array ([see Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-generate#routes)) with routes to those.
+When using the [new routes resolver](#new-routes-resolver) this module is providing a crawler feature that will crawl your Prismic documents and extending Nuxt.js `generate.routes` array (see [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-generate#routes)) with routes to those.

-Since version 2.13 Nuxt.js is shipped with a [built-in crawler](https://nuxtjs.org/guides/configuration-glossary/configuration-generate#crawler) so we're deprecating this module's crawler feature.
+Since version 2.13 Nuxt.js is shipped with a [built-in crawler](https://nuxtjs.org/guides/configuration-glossary/configuration-generate#crawler) so this module's crawler feature is being deprecated.
 If you're using Nuxt.js >= 2.13 you should be interested in disabling this module's generator with this option.

 ```javascript[nuxt.config.js]
 prismic: {